Drone in yellow cedar with burned patterning

 The audio clips below are mp3 format and give a good idea of how the keys sound on SVF flutes.
 Rather than put clips against each flute in the Gallery pages, it seemed more sensible and convenient to bring the sounds of specific flutes to this page.
 Having a range of keys and sounds in one place will, I hope, help new players choose the key for a 'first flute', and show experienced players the range of sound that these flutes can produce.

 The 'dry' version of each clip is recorded in a small room with no signal processing and represents the sound you might expect to hear when playing the flute normally.
-The 'wet' version has added reverb and demonstrates the sound of the flutes in a large resonant space; this gives recording artists a feel for what the flutes will sound like through a recording studio, but please note these are far from professional recordings.
+The 'wet' version is exactly the same recording as the 'dry' version but has added reverb and demonstrates the sound of the flutes in a large resonant space; this gives recording artists a feel for what the flutes will sound like through a recording studio, but please note these are far from professional recordings.
 Clicking on the wet and dry tabs will open a new window with an mp3 player in it - please be patient for the downloads to start.

 Hear the Flutes